byu-cpe/ecen526_website/_assignments/group_paper_review.md

 - Weaknesses of the paper
 - Future Work

 You must use [this template]({% link assets/group_review_template.tex %}) as a starting point for your review.
-The review needs to be two to three pages.
+The review needs to be **two to three pages**.

 ## Presentation
-Presentations need to be 15 minutes long, but plan for a few minutes of questions.
+Presentations need to be **15 minutes** long, but plan for a few minutes of questions.
 Each member of the group needs to be part of the presentation.
 You can choose how to break it up between group members as you see fit, but it would make sense to have one person present on each section.

 ## Grading Rubric